-The possibilities here are nearly unlimited, in terms of your ability to test, track, and refine.
-I came across a good blog post with six case studies on email testing and the results they found.
+The possibilities here are nearly unlimited in terms of your ability to test, track, and refine.
+I came across a good blog post with six case studies on email testing and its results.
 It’s easy to see how powerful data analysis can be in optimizing your email strategies.

-Most email clients these days now display the subject and the first line of the email, to help people decide what is and isn’t relevant.
+These days, most email clients now display the subject and the first line of the email to help people decide what is and aren’t relevant.
 What this means is that you should treat your emails as though they have two subjects.

 There are a few approaches one could take with the first sentence: